Sagelt/beyond/index.md

 weapon that is especially well-crafted or well-suited for the attack they are making they roll twice and take the higher result.

+### Damage, Armor, And HP

+Living things in *Beyond* have **HP** which indicates how much damage they can take before facing Death.
+Something with its maximum HP is unharmed, something at 0 HP is drawing a last breath.
+For player characters this means making the last breath move.
+For NPCs the GM will describe how they meet Death.

+Physical harm is measured in **damage**.
+When something takes damage it subtracts that amount from its current HP.
+For living thigns the amount of damage it causes is described by the class (for player characters) or GM rules (for NPCs).
+Damage from sources other than living things (like a rock slide or trap) is based on these options:

+-   d6 damage for things that are damaging but unlikely to be deadly on their own
+-   2d6 damage for things that might outright kill the unprepared
+-   3d6 damage for things that might kill even the prepared
+-   4d6 damage for things that are very likely to kill

+**Armor** is damage mitigation from a shirt of chain, a shield, or scaly flesh.
+When a creature with armor takes damage it subtracts its armor from the damage taken.
+If the damage is reduced to 0 no HP is lost.

+Some damage **ignores armor** entirely, or ignores a specific amount of armor.
+This might be because the harm is too broad for armor to be useful (a falling boulder) or because the attack bypasses the armor.

 # Core Moves

 ## Last Breath